 - Ask where is the nearest service center

-– In case the service center is far from the city your are currently residing.
+- In case the service center is far from the city you are currently residing in.
 Ask for the definite claiming timeline of repaired/replacement unit.
-We wanted to enjoy the benefits of our hard earned money from the Xiaomi/Mi product that we purchased?
-Right 🙂
+We wanted to enjoy the benefits of our hard-earned money from the Xiaomi/Mi product that we purchased

 What happen to our 3 days old newly purchased defective Mi A3?

-We follow the store policy, fill-up the service form and wait for the feedback.
-Unfortunately, the store can’t provide definite timeline when can we get a replacement.
+We follow the store policy, fill up the service form and wait for the feedback.
+Unfortunately, the store can’t provide a definite timeline for when can we get a replacement.

-We’re just one of Mi and Redmi fans in the Philippines that just wanted to enjoy their good product offering in the market.
+I’m just one of Xiaomi and Redmi fans in the Philippines that just wanted to enjoy their good product offering in the market.
 We hope Xiaomi Mi Store will improve their service issue especially for the customers living outside Metro Manila.